Website County of Lake

 - Relate and work effectively with communities/populations from diverse cultural, economic, and ethnic backgrounds.

 Licensing and Certifications:

 Possession of, or ability to obtain, an appropriate valid California Driver’s License.

 Education and Experience:

-WORKING CONDITIONS, ADA AND OTHER REQUIREMENTS
+WORKING CONDITIONS, ADA, AND OTHER REQUIREMENTS

 The County of Lake is an equal opportunity employer and will comply with its obligations under the law to provide equal employment opportunities to qualified individuals with disabilities.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential job functions.

 Positions in this class typically require: sitting, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, fingering, grasping, talking, hearing, seeing, and repetitive motions.